JoaquinMelladoQ/Design-patterns/README.md

 ![image info](./assets/revealing-module.png)
 + The example above contains an *[IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE "IIFE (Immediately Invoked Function Expression)")*, inside of it we define private constants and we will return things that we provide for x developer to read properly.
 + As shown above we can establish a new property 'queso' and its value 'cabra'.
 Nonetheless, you won't be able to access to the const x because only methods could have an access to this private API.
 In this case will be 'a' or 'b' or whatever that is returned.
 You can also use the public API to modify the private API.
-+ Example using revealing module: Creating an intermediate layer that will allows us to create resources that will be storage at an API, which means that we will create a module that enable us to save data at user's API.
++ *Example using revealing module:* Creating an intermediate layer that will allows us to create resources that will be storage at an API, which means that we will create a module that enable us to save data at user's API.
 Also, the same logic will be applied but this time with products and so on and so on.
 ![image info](./assets/ex-rev-mod.png)
-THIS code won't work unless we copy and paste at the browser:
+THIS code won't work unless we copy and paste it at the browser:
 ![image info](./assets/rev-mod-ex-final.png)